akhiljayan29aj/HTMLBasic/README.md

 To load a remote image we just need to change the "scr" attributes address to the address of the remote image.
 [Unsplash Source](https://source.unsplash.com/) is a great site for image sharing.

+## 06. List and Tables

+- Unordered List

+ul tag is used to create an unordered list. li tag is used create an list item inside the list.

+- Ordered List

+ol tag is used to create an ordered list.

+- Nested List

+We can also nest these lists.

+- Tables

+table tag is used to create a table.
+It has 2 children tags:
+1. thead tag: This is used to create the head of the table.
+This has a child tag, tr tag which stands for table row.
+This is used to create a table row.
+Now this tr tag contains th tag which will add columns to the row.
+2. tbody tag: This is used to create the body of the table.
+This has a child tag, tr tag which stands for table row.
+This is used to create a table row.
+Now this tr tag contains td tag which will add columns to the row.

+## 07. Forms and Inputs